Date enacted or revised:

 Complaints about significant violations of a McNeese standard, policy, or procedure must be submitted in writing by the complainant and addressed directly to the appropriate vice president at McNeese State University.
 The University will not consider a particular communication to be a serious complaint requiring a response under this policy unless it is in writing and signed by the complainant.
 The University will not act on anonymous complaints or complaints forwarded to the University.

 In general, the University will acknowledge a written complaint within 20 business days or a reasonable period after its receipt by the appropriate vice president.
-Complaints should be addressed to the appropriate vice president responsible for the issue at hand (Academic and Student Affairs; Business Affairs and University Services; University Advancement; or NCAA Compliance Coordinator).
+Complaints should be addressed to the appropriate vice president responsible for the issue at hand (Academic Affairs and Enrollment Management; Business Affairs and University Services; University Advancement; or NCAA Compliance Coordinator).
 Complaints sent directly to the President may be forwarded to the appropriate vice president for a response.
 Complaints directed in this way may take longer to resolve.

 For a timely review by staff, the complainant is responsible for including the following in the written complaint: